Real Madrid news: Gareth Bale's agent brands Zinedine Zidane 'a disgrace' over exit talk | Goal.com

 The 2018 Champions League final brought Zidane his most recent piece of silverware, as Bale's second-half double downed Liverpool.

-His scarcely believable bicycle kick from Marcelo's cross instantly became one of the tournament's iconic goals, with many placing it above Zidane's own volleyed effort against Bayer Leverkusen in the 2002 final.
+The forward's bicycle kick from Marcelo's cross instantly became one of the tournament's iconic goals, with many likening it Zidane's own volleyed effort against Bayer Leverkusen in the 2002 final.

+The desire to move him on will stem at least in part from his hefty wage packet, especially following Madrid's busy transfer window so far.